Kigaru/enigma/README.md

 #  Welcome to my Enigma project!

-This is going to be a small app that encodes and decodes letters provided that you have some kind of permission id to decode.
+This java code will ask you to enter a message, the program will generate a seed for you that you need to keep. to decode the message input the seed you've been given, and the application will decode the message for you.

-still wip
+system complete!